-If you applied to UO (but not CHC) during the early admissions cycle, you can still apply to the CHC by completing the supplemental CHC application form.
+If you applied to UO (but not CHC) during the early admissions cycle, you can still apply to the CHC during the regular admissions cycle by completing the supplemental CHC application form.

 If you have questions, please e-mail firstname.lastname@example.org or call 541-346-7600 Monday – Friday from 8:30am – 4:30pm.

-All items listed are required and are in addition to those required for admission to the University of Oregon.
+All items listed are required.
 Incomplete applications are not considered for admission.
 No Common Application forms will be accepted.

 - Application: Complete the honors college section of the online application or the supplemental CHC application form

-- Official high school and college transcripts (if applicable): Official transcripts will be shared between the UO and the CHC; additional copies are not required.
+- Official high school and college transcripts (if applicable): Official transcripts will be shared between the University of Oregon and the Clark Honors College; additional copies are not required.

 - Description of accomplishments